Samweli/iipdash/README.rst

 including https://docs.djangoproject.com/en/5.0/howto/deployment/

 You can also use included docker compose configuration for production deployment.
-The docker images don’t include deployment of Postgresql, a queue/message broker (example RabbitMQ) and a proxy server (example Nginx), therefore those might need to be pre-configured separately.
+The docker images don’t include deployment of PostgreSQL, a queue/message broker (example RabbitMQ) and a proxy server (example Nginx), therefore those might need to be pre-configured separately.